Disability/Medical Accommodation Request

 Overseas Study & Leave of Absence

 If you study abroad or take a leave of absence, you must:

 - File a Termination of Occupancy form on Axess by the deadline listed in your Residence Agreement.

-If your disability accommodation request was approved prior to the Draw in May and you are guaranteed housing, Housing Assignments will almost always be able to meet your documented needs when you return to Stanford if you request that the OAE activate your accommodation request for the quarter that you are returning.
-You should contact the OAE at least six weeks before the beginning of the term for which you plan to return.
-There is no guarantee that you will be assigned to the same residence, room, or room type you vacated earlier in the academic year.
+If your disability accommodation request was approved prior to the first round of autumn assignments and you are guaranteed housing, Housing Assignments will almost always be able to meet your documented needs when you return to Stanford if you request that the OAE activate your accommodation request for the quarter that you are returning.
+Contact the OAE at least six weeks before the beginning of the term for which you plan to return.
+There is no guarantee you will be assigned to the same residence, room or room type you vacated earlier in the academic year.

-See Going Away Mid–year for more information.
-Be sure to submit a new Disability/Medical Accommodation Request Form by the appropriate deadline before you return.
+See Going Away Midyear for more information.
+Be sure to submit a new Medical Accommodation Request Form by the appropriate deadline before you return.

 Requests for Reassignment

-If you live on campus and have a newly-diagnosed condition or changes to a previously-documented condition, you may request reassignment to another type of room or residence.
+If you live in university housing and have a newly-diagnosed condition or changes to a previously-documented condition, you may request reassignment to another type of room or residence.
 Reassignments are made on a space-available basis and only for the student whose disability needs change—not for a group.
 Contact the OAE to make a reassignment request.

 By filing a request for reassignment, you are indicating that:

 - It is medically necessary for you to be reassigned.

-- You are willing to live in any residence that meets your disability/medical needs.
+- You are willing to live in any residence that meets your medical needs.

 If your request is approved and you are reassigned, you may not refuse the reassignment and remain in your previous residence.